zocky/mwtask/README.md

 ### Caveats:
 * Trailing empty lines in the text file produce inconsistency on back-conversion to text, because they're not recorded in the HTML.
 This is why test1c fails on the first conversion and comparison, but passes when the conversion is retried.
 * The script produces HTML fragments, not complete HTML files.
 * Nested lists don't produce 100% valid HTML, OL tags are nested directly into parent OL, and not into the parent LI.
 This could be fixed, but I decided not to bother for the current purpose.
+Fixing this would also break the current naive HTML parser (which searches for the first matching closing tag, instead of using a proper stack-based or recursive algorithm).
+It would then have to be replaced with e.g. a SAX parser, but I decided to invest the time into solving the patching task instead.
 * The script accepts lists even before the first heading, which are then not wrapped in a section.
 It probably shouldn't.